 Our new anthology of poetry from the Koestler Awards

-Following on from the popularity of volume 1, we are putting together the second edition of our poetry anthology Koestler Voices: New Poetry from Prisons, and are asking for your support to help make it happen.
+Following on from the popularity of volume 1, we are putting together the second edition of our poetry anthology Koestler Voices: New Poetry from Prisons.

 Featuring poems entered into the 2018 and 2019 Koestler Awards, with a foreword by George the Poet, the anthology will give a glimpse into the thoughts and experiences of those spending time ‘inside’, showcasing the talent in these secure settings to the public and giving a platform to individuals whose voices often go unheard.